powerjungle/fbridge-asyncio/README.md

 WantedBy=multi-user.target
 ```

-It's recommended to use these service files, since the script will be more reliable if it restarts automatically and
+It's recommended to use these service files, since the script will be more reliable if it doesn't restart independently
-if it doesn't restart independently of matterbridge.
+of matterbridge.

 Example config for fbridge:
 ```toml